rueedlinger/hive-udf/README.md

-Hive User-Defined Functions (UDFs)
+Hive UDF (Lucene Search Sepll Wrapper)
 ========
-This project contains Apache Hive User-Defined Functions.
+This project contains Apache Hive User-Defined Wrapper Functions for the Apache Lucene Search Spell API.

-+ findPlace(text) - UDF which finds places (municipals) in Switzerland from a given text.
-At the moment there are only municipals supported from Switzerland.
+This projects provides to main functions
++distance - which calculates the distance between to strings based on selected algorithm (e.g Levenstein, Jaro Winkler, NGramDistance, etc.).
++spell - based on a text based dictionary.

 ### Hive configuration